-8.14 +SBDI - Short Burst Data: Initiate an SBD Session
+8.14 +SBDI - Short Burst Data: Initiate an SBD Session (Initial implementation; revised in Phase VI)

-Exec Command: +SBDI<CR>
+Exec Command: +SBDI

 This command initiates an SBD session between the ISU and the ESS.
 If there is a message in the mobile originated buffer it will be transferred to the ESS.
 Similarly if there is one or more messages queued at the ESS the oldest will be transferred to the ISU and placed into the mobile terminated buffer.